osuosl-cookbooks/rdiff-backup/README.md

 ### Filesystem Attributes:

+* `['fs-backups']` - Whether to perform filesystem backups of clients, default "true"
-* `['jobs']` - Map of jobs to run for all clients, where each key is a source dir to back up (or `''` to set defaults) and each value is a hash of attributes specific to that job, defaults below
+* `['fs-jobs']` - Map of jobs to run for all clients, where each key is a source dir to back up (or `''` to set defaults) and each value is a hash of attributes specific to that job, defaults below

 ### MySQL Attributes:

+* `['mysql-backups']` - Whether to perform MySQL backups of clients, default "false"
 * `['mysql-jobs']` - Map of jobs to run for all clients, where each key is a database to back up (or `''` to set defaults) and each value is a hash of attributes specific to that job, defaults below

 ## Client Attributes: